 Out of habit and curiosity, I look at dozens of living room and bedroom photos each week.
 A majority of those rooms have curtains on the windows – some ready-made and others custom.
-Yet only occasionally do I see draperies that have a kind of perfection that comes from deep understanding of how to properly dress a window combined with fine craftsmanship and detailing.
-Many of these are little works of art but because they are house fittings they rarely attract the attention they deserve.
-Perfectly crafted curtains are slightly billowy at the bottom and break perfectly on the floor.
-They stack back neatly on top and their leading edges – which face into the window – often have subtle details.
+Yet only occasionally do I see custom drapery details with a level of perfection that comes from deep understanding of how to properly dress a window.
+Many of these are little works of art due to their fine craftsmanship and detailing.
+But because they are house fittings they rarely attract the attention they deserve.
+Perfectly crafted curtains are slightly billowy at the bottom and break on the floor.
+They stack back neatly on top.
+Their leading edges – which face into the window – often have subtle details.

 A bedroom in the same house has equally gorgeous curtains tucked directly under the ceiling beam to help frame the rather low, small window.
 These, made with Colefax and Fowler’s Skomer linen have a subtle red strip on the leading edge to call attention to the red detailing in the little window seat.
-For me, much of their allure is the tight pleating and weighty simplicity that denote real luxury in any room.
+For me, the allure of the custom drapery details is the tight pleating and weighty simplicity that give these rooms a real sense of luxury.